Marcus-idk/TradingBot/docs/Writing_Code.md

 ### ERROR_HANDLING
 - Fail fast on structural/contract errors at boundaries by raising domain-specific exceptions (e.g., `DataSourceError`, `LLMError`); do not silently continue.
 - For external APIs, treat authentication/4xx as non-retryable data errors and 408/429/5xx as retryable; propagate these as `DataSourceError` or `RetryableError`, never swallow them.
-- Orchestrators may catch domain errors and a small, explicit set of runtime/OS errors to log and continue; truly unexpected exceptions should usually bubble to the top-level entrypoint rather than being hidden.
+- Orchestrators may catch domain errors and a small, explicit set of runtime/OS errors to continue; truly unexpected exceptions should usually bubble to the top-level entrypoint rather than being hidden.

 ### ERROR_HANDLING_EXPECTED_PARSING
 - Parsing helpers may return sentinel values (like `None`) without logging only when this behavior is part of the function contract and clearly documented.